 I’m at a place in my career where the most important thing is to focus on startups.
 That’s why I left Microsoft; I want to spend the next 5-7 years doing something very different than what I’ve done in the previous 21 years: living & breathing startups.
-Clearly the things in the top-left of my matrix better be startup related or I’m not really being clear in my thinking.
+Clearly, the things in the top-left of my matrix better are startup-related or I’m not really being clear in my thinking.
 But I’m somewhat flexible in what stage the startup is in.
-Ideally I’d be starting my own company (which is what I’m doing).
+Ideally, I’d be starting my own company (which is what I’m doing).
 If there was an opportunity to join a funded startup I would consider it.
 I put “Large Companies” last in this bucket only to illustrate these lists must be prioritized.
 The LAST thing I want to do right now is work for a large company.

-I have always cared deeply what customer I’m focused on.
+I have always cared deeply about what customers I’m focused on.
 I know I am not happy in jobs where I have to think about certain customers.
 I’ve served IT Pros, but, frankly, their problems bore me to death.
 Thus my customer bucket is ranked pretty highly (3rd) and I have a stack-ranked list of customer types I care about/want to serve.
 Right now consumer end-users are at the top of that list, but I do love building products for developers too.
 It is OK for you to not like a particular customer segment.
 It is NOT ok for you to hate your job because you can’t find empathy for your customer.

 I’m regularly surprised when a mentee hasn’t thought about what kind of people he/she wants to work with.
 I’ve had points in my career where the previous “space mission” was so fraught with a-holes and soul-sucking ladder climbers that my most important bucket was “People” and the very top item in the People bucket was “Work with people I know & trust”.